Relintai/broken_seals/README.md

 Multiplayer was broken for quite a while, so currently it has a lot more bugs than it used to.
 Most of these should be relativelty easy to fix.

 - Authoritative server implementation.
-(Except for movement for now.)
+(Except for movement.
+Can be done though, I'll do it eventually, but it's usual for these kind of games to not have authoritative movement.)
 - You can create, and join to servers.
 - Movement works.
-Although the animations are not implemented for client players.
+Although the animations are not yet implemented for client players.
 - Targeting works.
 - Spell casting works.
 Although auras have some issues for now.
 - Inventory management should work.
 - Stuff like vendors, trainers should all work.
-I think except for crafting (I think just some methods need to be marked as RPCs, and they need to call eachouter like it.).
+I think except for crafting (I think just some methods need to be marked as RPCs, and they might need to need to call eachother via rpcs).

 ### Characters